-- 4) Requirement to report potentially duplicative funding: If micro-grantee currently has other active federal grants, or if micro-grantee receives any other award of federal funds during the period of performance for this micro-grant, micro-grantee promptly must determine whether funds from any of those other federal awards have been, are being, or are to be used (in whole or in part) for one or more of the identical cost items for which funds are provided under this award.
-If so, micro-grantee must promptly notify the DOJ awarding agency (OJP or OVW, as appropriate) and JSS in writing of the potential duplication, and, if so requested by the DOJ awarding agency or JSS, must seek a grant adjustment modification to eliminate any inappropriate duplication of funding. - 5) Requirement to report breach of confidential information: Personally Identifiable Information (PII) is information that can be used, by itself or together with other information, to identify someone.
+- If micro-grantee currently has other active federal grants, or if micro-grantee receives any other award of federal funds during the period of performance for this micro-grant, micro-grantee promptly must determine whether funds from any of those other federal awards have been, are being, or are to be used (in whole or in part) for one or more of the identical cost items for which funds are provided under this award.
+If so, micro-grantee must promptly notify the DOJ awarding agency (OJP or OVW, as appropriate) and JSS in writing of the potential duplication, and, if so requested by the DOJ awarding agency or JSS, must seek a grant adjustment modification to eliminate any inappropriate duplication of funding. - Personally Identifiable Information (PII) is information that can be used, by itself or together with other information, to identify someone.
 The full definition can be found at 2 CFR 200.79.
 Micro-grantee must have procedures to respond if there is an actual or imminent "breach" of PII if micro-grantee either - a) creates, collects, uses, processes, stores, maintains, disseminates, discloses, or disposes of PII within the scope of an OJP grant-funded program or activity, or - b) uses or operates a "Federal information system," which typically is a database that a federal agency uses.